Everything you ever wanted to know about Fluff

 Every year, between 5 million and 7 million pounds of the sticky cream invented in suburban Boston in 1917 is produced and sold worldwide, although half the supply is bought up by New Englanders and people in upstate New York.

 It came of age in the 1960s, when generations of schoolchildren started clamoring for "Fluffernutter" sandwiches - still made by slathering peanut butter and Fluff between two slices of white bread.

 Over the past decade, fans of Fluff have been staging an annual "What the Fluff?" festival in Somerville, Massachusetts, where the American lunchbox icon was born.

 Here is a fluffy look at its history:

 In 1917, Montreal-born confectioner Archibald Query crafted the original recipe.

-Query is said to have whipped up the first batches in his own kitchen in Somerville.
-Then he would sell it door to door.
-Following World War I, there was a sugar shortage in the U.S. So Query sold the recipe for $500 to two war veterans, H. Allen Durkee and Fred L. Mower.
+Query is said to have whipped up the first batches in his own kitchen in Somerville before selling it door to door.
+Following World War I, there was a sugar shortage in the U.S., so Query sold the recipe for $500 to two war veterans, H. Allen Durkee and Fred L. Mower.

 The recipe has stayed with Durkee Mower Inc. ever since.
 It's the only product the family-owned company makes.